KhuzemahHQ/Simple_Chatbot/README.md

 Please note that this is a simplified version of the chatbot, and the original bot had a much more complex algorithm behind it.

-There will be two tables to store all the logic of the bot:
+There will be two tables to store all the logic of the bot: Reflection Table, Response Table

-Reflection Table
-Response Table
+In the second part of the project, we will be giving the chatbot some emotional intelligence.
+This will be done by training a simple emotion classification model.
+We will then use this model to classify the sentiment of the user's input and respond accordingly.\
+\
+How our logic will work is as follows:
+1. If there is a match in the response table, we will use the response from the table.
+2. If there is no match, we will classify the emotion of the input and respond accordingly.

+The model we will use is a simple Naive Bayes Classifier.
+This is a simple model that works well with text data.
+We will be using the `scikit-learn` library to train the model, and the huggingface `datasets` library to get the data.